 The Compensation Committee began negotiating with Mr. Kathwari on the terms of the New Employment Agreement in August 2001.
-The Compensation Committee retained an outside consultant and separate counsel to advise it on the appropriate compensation levels and terms and conditions of employment for chief executive officers of comparable, similarly situated companies.
-The consultant made a full and complete presentation to the full Board of Directors, who voted unanimously to approve the New Employment Agreement.
+The Compensation Committee retained an outside consultant to advise it on the appropriate compensation levels and terms and conditions of employment for chief executive officers of comparable, similarly situated companies.
+The consultant made a presentation to the entire Board of Directors, with the exception of Mr. Kathwari, who voted unanimously to approve the New Employment Agreement.